 The Kenyan artist’s collages, such as “Madam Repeateat” (2010), articulate hybridity through mixed assemblages harvested from fashion, travel, and pornographic magazines.
 Mutu’s collage practice captures the layered, fragmented histories of displacement and the complex, composite subjectivities they engender while interrogating racialized and sexist projections onto the Black female body.
 Her sculpture calls forth multispecies beings that seem eerily at home in our damaged world.
 Unlike the mythological Daphne fleeing sexual violence, Mutu’s “Tree Woman” (2016) confidently stands her ground.

 By contrast, Hayden’s “Nude” lacks markers of race or gender.
-But in the ICA exhibition, it was exhibited near a hooded police car, while its title recalls Alex Haley’s culture-shaping and controversial novel and the eponymous TV series from the 1970s.
+But in the ICA exhibition, it was exhibited near a hooded police car, while an earlier title for the sculpture used in the exhibition, “Roots,” recalls Alex Haley’s culture-shaping and controversial novel and the eponymous TV series from the 1970s.
 The family tree of Haley’s novel had its roots in the 18th-century slave trade in the Gambia and traced the horrors of the North American plantations.
 Hayden’s work ties these genealogies of human and ecological harm to today’s environmental crisis.

 Unlike the exuberant, monstrous vitality of the other works mentioned here, Hayden’s hybrid is imbued with death, a sculpted emptiness.
 The relationship between human and plant is full of tension.
 Are the branches parasitic?
 Did they grow posthumously, or are they integral to a strange organism that can only be inferred from its remains?
 The haunting effect is reinforced by the monumental scale: The sculpture both commands and creates space, an environment for the viewer to circle around and peer through.
 The mood is elegiac, hinting at a past loss, or future extinction — of the human, at least.
 Whether the bare branches might sprout again, in a way no human skeleton can, is an open question.